 If the Performance Data Warehouse bus is expanded, then you can see the queue points that have messages on them.
 If you have messages to delete, click Buses > (BusName) > Destinations > (destination name) > Queue points > (queue name) in the administrative console.
 This action enables you to get to the page that allows you to delete the messages.

 - Click the runtime tab and select messages.
 The bus needs to be running to complete this step.

 This page enables you to delete specific messages or all messages.

 - Start the rest of the environment and confirm there are not any database-related errors in the start up log files.

 - Send the tracking definitions for your snapshots to re-populate the Performance Data Warehouse database with the tracking group information.
 If this process is not done or it does not complete successfully, you can have data transfer build up or errors in the Performance Data Warehouse error table.
-For details on how to send the tracking definitions for installed snapshots, see the Sending tracking definitions to Performance Data Warehouse topic in the information center.
+For details on how to send the tracking definitions for installed snapshots, see the Sending tracking definitions to Performance Data Warehouse topic in the product documentation.